bwsw/cloudstack-ui/README.md

 * Projects
 * Responsive interface for smart devices
 * API keys management
+* A lot of small improevements which affect greatly on user experience

 ## Long Term To Do's

+* Plugins
    * VM metrics a.k.a.
-Pulse Plugin
+Pulse
    * VM expenses like resource utilization stats, traffic, IO stats a.k.a.
-Accounting Plugin
+Accounting
+   * Web SSH a.k.a.
+ShellInABox
    * Applications a.k.a.
-Roller Plugin
+Roller
-* Web SSH a.k.a.
-ShellInABox Plugin

 ## Screenshots & Features descriptions